abhivemp/map-search-UI/docs/README.md

 ## Overview
-The module is a prototype to demonstrate an upgraded landing page of [NJSR Hub] (https://srhub.org/).
+The module is a prototype to demonstrate an upgraded landing page of [NJSR Hub](https://srhub.org/).
 The prototype allows users to search content based on their location or trending tags of the content.

 ## How it works